shinymetal6/A_os/README.md

 If USB has a normal use there is no need to add the callback in the declaration.<br>
 Where the user needs a very quick response from the USB layer ( e.g. MIDI ) the callback can point directly<br>
 to the user function that manages MIDI messages.<br>
+This means the user code runs actually under interrupt routine, so should be quick enough to leave space to other processes.<br>